 - Submitting photos to foodgawker is also a great way of getting feedback.
 I’ve had more than a few photos rejected for being under or over-exposed.

-- Start collecting a variety of backgrounds, dishes and props.
-I have 4 cutting boards, a stack of plates, bowls and cups just for photography (and the occasional cocktail party).
+- Start collecting a variety of backgrounds, dishes, and props.
+I have 4 cutting boards, a stack of plates, bowls, and cups just for photography (and the occasional cocktail party).
 I have pieces of wood that I use as backgrounds as well as a bunch of fabric that can either be placed under the food or tacked up as a background.

-- Think of reflections… some photographers even wear white to prevent a colour cast caused by their clothes.
+- Think of reflections… some photographers even wear white to prevent a color cast caused by their clothes.
 I generally stand far enough away from my food that it doesn’t matter, however, the area where I photograph is painted white for brightness.